mohamed-afk420/Engineering_4_Notebook/README.md

 I was confused at the beginning and tried to do assinment 1 and 2 at once.
 So I don't fully know if i did the assigment properly, I know for sure that I didn't do assinment two properly though.
 ## Launch_Part_2
 ### Assignment Description
-Write your assignment description here.
-What is the purpose of this assignment?
-It should be at least a few sentences.

 ### Evidence

 ### Wiring